joranquinten/gulp-hugo/README.md

 #### css

 The build assumes you will want to end up with only one CSS file and makes no distinction between critical and non critical CSS.
 (The performance gain is relatively low and it is somewhat difficult to determine which styles should be available directly and which should not.)
 The source are .scss files, which will be linted as sass-files.
 The sass-files will be transpiled and concatenated to a single CSS-file.
-The CSS-file is then modified by several PostCSS plugins, which mainly validate against ie8 or higher.
+The CSS-file is then modified by several PostCSS plugins, which momentarily validate against ie8 or higher.
 A production specific task will minify the CSS before saving.
 Any change causes an automatic browser change.
 The browserSync plugin should only inject edited CSS, not reload the current page, handy!

 The CSS task may be modified, it currently contains sort of a hybrid between Sass-compiling and PostCSS modules, especially since PostCSS has very Sass-like capabilities, without the Ruby dependency.
 [It would probably be more efficient to port Sass-compiling to PostCSS.](http://benfrain.com/breaking-up-with-sass-postcss/)